Family Law Double Speak - discussion

 Again the solution is to make the exclusion of one parent by the other illegal.

-"Parenting Orders Programs" can you explain or point me to an explanation of what exactly this means.
+As for "Parenting Orders Programs" can you explain or point me to an explanation of what exactly this means.
 Without clear definition it sounds dangerous and an opportunity for the opponents of equal parenting to deny fathers contact.
 Double speak and Orwellian language are the hallmarks of the anti father child abuse industry.

 As for "fines and community orders" doesn't this only affect mothers who have primary care giver status. ie: where the father gets a weekend or less a fortnight and is therefore at risk of having his contact denied by the custodial parent.
 Again the solution here is equal parenting.